Vet-Approved Homemade Dog Food

 Portion Control:

 Pay attention to portion sizes.
 Eating too much or too little can lead to health problems.
-Your vet can help you calculate the ideal portion size for your dog based on their age, weight, and activity level.
+Your vet can help you calculate your dog’s ideal portion size based on age, weight, and activity level.

 Food Preparation of Vet-Approved Homemade Dog Food

 Cook all the ingredients well.
-Make sure the meat is fully cooked without any seasoning or flavoring.
-Vegetables should be cooked to a consistency that is easy for your dog to digest.
+Make sure the meat is fully cooked without any seasoning or flavouring.
+Vegetables should be cooked to a consistency easy for your dog to digest.

 Avoid harmful foods:

 Avoid feeding your dog any food that is toxic to them.
-Common toxic foods include chocolate, grapes, onions, garlic, and foods that contain xylitol.
+Common unhealthy foods include chocolate, grapes, onions, garlic, and xylitol.
 Be aware of any specific allergies or sensitivities your dog may have.

 Gradual transition:

-If you are switching your dog from commercial food to homemade food, do it slowly over several days to avoid digestive upset.
+If you switch your dog from commercial to homemade food, do it slowly over several days to avoid digestive upset.
 Start by adding a small portion of homemade food to their current diet and gradually increase the proportion of homemade food.

 Observe your dog